kannibalox/pyrosimple/docs/api.rst

 API Documentation
 =================

-This is the full ``pyrocore`` API documentation, generated from source.
+This is the full ``pyrosimple`` API documentation, generated from source.

 Packages & Modules
 ------------------